 If a data subject fails to provide personal data

 Where CropLife International entities need to collect personal data by law, or under the terms of a contract it has with a data subject and that data subject fails to provide that data when requested, CropLife International entities may not be able to perform the contract they have or are trying to enter into with that data subject (for example, to provide services).
 In this case, CropLife International entities may have to cancel a product or service that the data subject has with it.
 CropLife International entities will notify the relevant data subject if this is the case at the time.

 Data retention period

 Data subject preferences and personal data processed for the use of any of CropLife International entities’ services will be retained for so long as is necessary to fulfil the purposes for which it was collected (including for the purpose of satisfying any legal, accounting or reporting requirements).
 To determine the appropriate retention period for personal data, CropLife International entities consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of the personal data, the purposes for which they process the personal data of data subjects and whether they can achieve those purposes through other means, and the applicable legal requirements.
-Personal data may be held for up to 5 years, after which CropLife International entities will be active in securely deleting the information.

 Transfer outside the EU

 In connection with the activities of CropLife International entities, CropLife International entities may transmit personal data outside the EU and more specifically to CropLife International’s additional affiliated entities worldwide.
 CropLife International entities ensure that the personal data of data subjects is protected, by requiring all its affiliated entities outside the EU to follow the same rules when processing the transferred personal data.

 CropLife International entities may be contacted if further information is wished on the specific mechanism they use when transferring personal data out of the EU.